loveholidays/excalidraw-decrypt/README.md

 ## What if I want to continue editing the original document?

-To continue editing the original document, simply visit the Excalidraw shareable link on a browser
+To continue editing the original document, simply visit the Excalidraw shareable link in a browser

 # Building